-Just recently I received an email from a mother who was ecstatic because her 16 yr old son had just passed the Analyzing and Interpreting Literature CLEP with a 71 after only 3 weeks of studying SpeedyPrep.
+Just recently I received an email from a mother who was ecstatic because her 16 yr old son had just passed the Analyzing and Interpreting Literature CLEP test with a 71 after only 3 weeks of using SpeedyPrep CLEP test prep.
 When I asked her if her son liked to read, she said he’d had his nose in a book since he was very young.
 (Kudos to the Fox family!
 If only more parents fostered a love for books in their kids!)

 So…if reading was never your thing, then we recommend that you obtain the REA CLEP Analyzing and Interpreting Literature Guide which you can purchase on Amazon for around $25.00 (used).
 Study it over and over as a supplemental resource to the SpeedyPrep test prep flashcards.
 Like everything else in life, you’ll get out of it what you put into it…so be diligent!

 For the best CLEP study prep for your CLEP Analyzing and Interpreting Literature Exam, choose Speedyprep.
 We offer a 100 percent pass guarantee, and extensive and easy CLEP study guides and CLEP practice tests.
 Soar through our fun CLEP course educational videos, and learn faster and easier than ever before.
 Once you’re 90 percent through the course, you’re ready to pass, which will save you precious time and money.
 Start you CLEP prep today!